exonum/exonum-doc/src/advanced/round-robin-spec.md

 The properties that are provided by the current algorithm:

-1. *required* The algorithm should be common for all nodes.
-That is all nodes having actual assets-blockchain state should receive identical nodes order after executing Round Robin.
+1. *required* The algorithm should be common for all nodes, that is, all nodes having actual assets-blockchain state should receive identical nodes order after executing Round Robin.
 2. *required* The algorithm should essentially depend on factors that are not under the influence of some node (or some predefined nodes).
-For example, the correct algorithm should not depend on a prevblockhash, because such hash is directly defined by the leader node from the previous height.
+For example, the correct algorithm should not depend on a `prevblockhash`, because such hash is directly defined by the leader node from the previous height.
 3. *desirable* Order of nodes should differ from one height to another.
 That property eliminates possibility that byzantine nodes would state in blocks all the time (multiple bysantine nodes one after another).
 If order would be changed for every height byzantine nodes would be randomly interspersed with fair nodes.